waynedovey/GitOps-Workshop/README.md

 SSH access to a Linux Machine or an unrestricted MacBook (Brew installed)

-Quay.io Account (Red Hat Network Account)
+Quay.io Account (Red Hat Network Account) Create a new Repository ### person-service

+GitHub Account

 Console and CLI access to an OpenShift Cluster

-GitHub Account

 [1]: chapter1/Chapter-1-Deployment-Basics.md
 [2]: chapter2/Chapter-2-Packaging-with-Helm.md